Blackburn: Demography

-With regard to the economic activity of those aged 16–74, the 2001 Census indicates that 33.93 per cent were full-time employees (average for England 40.81 per cent), 11.72 per cent part-timers, 5.97 per cent self-employed (average for England 8.32 per cent), and 4.5 per cent unemployed (average for England 3.35 per cent).
+With regard to the economic activity of those aged 16–74, the 2001 Census indicates that 33.93% were full-time employees (average for England 40.81%), 11.72% part-timers, 5.97% self-employed (the average for England 8.32%) and 4.5% unemployed (average for England 3.35%).

-The 2001 census also records the social grade of the constituency's 72,418 people aged 16 and over: using the NRS social grades system, 10,748 were classed as AB (higher and intermediate managerial/administrative/professional), 17,514 as C1 (supervisory, clerical, junior managerial/administrative/professional), 11,691 as C2 (skilled manual workers), 19,212 as D (semi-skilled and unskilled manual workers), and 13,253 as E (on state benefit, unemployed, lowest grade workers).
+The 2001 census also records the social grade of the constituency's 72,418 people aged 16 and over: using the NRS social grades system, 10,748 were classed as AB (higher and intermediate managerial/administrative/professional), 17,514 as C1 (supervisory, clerical, junior managerial/administrative/professional), 11,691 as C2 (skilled manual workers), 19,212 as D (semi-skilled and unskilled manual workers) and 13,253 as E (on state benefit, unemployed, lowest grade workers).

 Additionally, Blackburn with Darwen Borough Council manages a site for gypsies and travellers in the Ewood area of the town.

 In the 2021 census, the population of Blackburn with Darwen was 154,922, according to mid-2021 population figures published by the ONS.
 Blackburn with Darwen's population growth rate between mid-2020 and mid-2021 was 0.2% per year.
-Blackburn with Darwen covers an area of 137 square kilometres (53 square miles) and has a population density of 1,131 people per square kilometre (km2), based on the latest population estimates taken in mid-2021.
+Blackburn with Darwen covers an area of 53 sqmi and has a population density of 1,131 sqkm people, based on the latest population estimates taken in mid-2021.

-According to the latest 2021 census, the population in Blackburn with Darwen is predominantly white (60%), with non-white minorities representing the remaining 40% of the population.
-The largest religious group in Blackburn with Darwen is Christians who account for 38% of the population.
+According to the latest 2021 census, the population in Blackburn with Darwen is predominantly white (60%), with non-White minorities representing the remaining 40% of the population.
+The largest religious group in Blackburn with Darwen is Christian, who account for 38% of the population.

 English is spoken as the main language by 87.5% of people in Blackburn with Darwen, and spoken either well or very well by 8% of the population.
-3.4% reported having poor English language skills, and the remaining 0.8% spoke no English at all.
+3.4% reported having poor English language skills and the remaining 0.8% spoke no English at all.